KatCote/CSChat/README.md

 Project run on Java 19 and contains all the necessary libraries.

-`Config.ini` - has a ip, port, client window size and default theme changes.
+`Config.ini` - Contains a ip, port, client window size and default theme changes.

 `.idea` - Intellij IDEA run files and Libs.